ref-finance/ref-sdk/README.md

 #### sendTransactionsByMemoryKey (Node)

-For makers, it utilizes credentials stored in the local env after `near login` to send transactions..
+This function utilizes credentials stored in the local env to send transactions..

 **Parameters**